Residents west of Ranshaw Way (Highway 965) will have services provided on Tuesdays.

 Recycling and yard waste will be collected weekly, with all options.

 Residential customers will be provided a heavy-duty, wheeled cart with a hinged lid.
 Most customers will receive 95-gallon bin, but a 65-gallon bin is available by contacting Johnson County refuse (there is no discount for the smaller bin).
 A monthly recycling fee is on your monthly utility bill at $4.85.
 No need to sort your items, just place your recycling bin at the curb.
+All customers receive weekly recycling collection, regardless of their trash collection schedule.

 Recyclable items include: